Welcome to the website of the Hangleton and Knoll Project.

 - 23rd June 2015 : We are delighted and proud to announce that HKP Chair Pat Weller received the MBE in the Queens Birthday Honours in recognition of over 35 years of volunteer service in her community.

-- 21st June 2015 : We're proud to pupblish a refreshed version of the Hangleton & Knoll project's 5 year Strategic Plan, providing a detailed description of the aims and ambitions of the Project in the coming years.
+- 21st June 2015 : We're proud to publish a refreshed version of the Hangleton & Knoll Project's 5 Year Strategic Plan, providing a detailed description of the aims and ambitions of the Project in the coming years.

-- 7th April 2015 : Find out more about our Hangleton & Knoll Project Youth Team, as published in the most recent Knoll Scroll and Harbinger
+- 7th April 2015 : An article about the Hangleton & Knoll Project Youth Team published in the Knoll Scroll and Harbinger

-- 23rd November 2014 : BBC Children in Need filmed HK youthwork showcasing health impact on young women in our community.
+- 23rd November 2014 : BBC Children in Need filmed HKP youth work showcasing health impact on young women in our community.

-- 23rd April 2013 : Good Food project recipe book available as free download!
+- 23rd April 2013 : Download a copy of the Good Food project recipe book developed with Brighton and Hove Food Partnership

-- 31st January 2013 : Evaluation of partnership project with Amaze and parent carers in Hangleton & Knoll
+- 31st January 2013 : An evaluation of our partnership project with Amaze and parent carers in Hangleton & Knoll in 2013.

-- 2nd December 2012 : In reaction to the Hangleton & Knoll Project's recent "Big Society" Award ITV Meridien News runs an article showcasing some of the work
+- 2nd December 2012 : In reaction to the Hangleton & Knoll Project's "Big Society" Award, ITV Meridian News ran an article showcasing some of the work

-- 9th October 2012 : Hangleton and Knoll Project wins National recognition with a Big Society award.
+- 9th October 2012 : The Hangleton & Knoll Project wins National recognition with a Big Society award.

-- 26th June 2012 : Hangleton and Knoll Multicultural Women's group talk about the community development support they get from Hangleton and Knoll Project
+- 26th June 2012 : Hangleton and Knoll Multicultural Women's Group talk about the community development support they get from the Project